bkielbasa/developer20/content/post/top-level-logging/index.md

 }
 ```

-In larger project you'll have more situations like this.
+In larger projects  you'll have more situations like this [depicted on source code].
 Handling them this way hides some conscious decisions deeper in the code.
-What I can suggest in this example is creating a new error and return it instead.
+What I can suggest in this example is creating a new error and return instead.

 ```go
 var ErrEmptyResult = errors.New("the result is zero")